 Seemingly more popular during the 1970s, 80s and even 90s – with players like Fred Couples oozing class and coolness while wearing one – there seems to have been somewhat of a decline in recent years in regards to how many stars use visors on the PGA Tour.

 But that being said, there are still golfers who swear by them and are rarely seen on-course without them – multiple major-winner Bubba Watson and Ian Poulter are two who spring to mind.

 Personally, I’m a fan of retro sportswear and think the visor is very much here to stay – there’s something liberating about feeling the wind in your hair while bombing drives off the tee (I’d liken it to driving a convertible with the top down).

 No doubt, others will disagree.
 But that’s the beauty of golf fashion, there are so many options to suit all tastes.

-In this article, I’ll list my top picks for golf visors in 2021 – but first, let’s answer some common questions about these popular pieces of apparel.
+In this article, I’ll list my top picks for golf visors – but first, let’s answer some common questions about these popular pieces of apparel.

 Table of contents

 A golf visor is essentially an open-topped golf cap.
 Its design comprises a peak to keep the sun out of your eyes, while the non-enclosed crown improves breathability as it leaves the top of your head exposed and allows heat to escape.
 The strap at the back is usually adjustable to suit different head sizes.

 Golfers who wear visors do so for a number of reasons: 1) Because they are trendy and worn by some of the world’s top players; 2) Because they help keep their head cooler on warm days, thanks to their open-top design; and 3) Because they are very adjustable, thanks to the rear strap.